What Is Opioid Tolerance?

 Treatment For Opioid Tolerance And Addiction

 Having a high analgesic tolerance is not dangerous by itself.
-But it can be if it’s accompanied by struggles with opioid abuse or addiction.
+But it can be if it’s accompanied by struggles with opioid use disorder or addiction.

-Getting help for opioid abuse through a drug abuse treatment program is highly recommended, particularly if you have a high tolerance.
+Getting help for opioid use disorder through a treatment program is highly recommended, particularly if you have a high tolerance.

-Opioid abuse can be life-threatening and may affect all areas of your life, from your relationships, to mental health, and overall quality of life.
+Opioid use disorder can be life-threatening and may affect all areas of your life, from your relationships, to mental health, and overall quality of life.

 • opioid detoxification